doctor-viper/viper_kontrol_bot/js/Documentation.md

 **Info** | Use this to resize an OBS source to the specified `<width>` and `<height>` values.
 **Format** | `OBS Size <scene> <source> <width> <height>` **Example** | `OBS Size BRB Webcam 1920 1080`

+_Note: `OBS Position` is not recommended for repositioning sources within groups.
+Sources in a group are positioned relative to the group, not the scene.
+Repositioning a source within a group may cause the size of the group to change, changing the source's relative position, and leading to unexpected results._

 ##### Parameters
 | | |